 These lemon bars are different from your traditional lemon bar because they are creamy instead of gelatinous.

-The creaminess comes from soaked cashews blended with coconut milk, lemon zest, lemon juice, and pure maple syrup.
+The creaminess of the lemon bars comes from soaked cashews blended with coconut milk, lemon zest, lemon juice, and pure maple syrup.

 How to Make Paleo Lemon Bars:

-Pour the lemon filling over the crust, then stick the whole thing in the freezer for at least two hours to set up.
+Pour the lemon filling over the crust, then place it in the freezer for at least two hours to set up.

 How to Store Lemon Bars: